Passwords: everybody loves them and hates them

 What can help me remember all these hard passwords?

 Naturally, the more difficult your password is to guess, the more difficult it is to remember.
+To make matters worse, it is a very bad idea to use the same password, no matter how good on its own, on all accounts.
 There are services such as LastPass that allow you to have a one-stop-shop for all your passwords, allowing you to remember only one password and let these online services do the rest.
 However, keeping all your security eggs in one basket is risky, and these sorts of services have been hacked in the past, exposing all customer passwords.

 Increasingly, the best way to handle passwords is to take the radical step of pivoting towards biometric and two factor authentication (2FA) systems.
 As mentioned previously on this blog, 2FA relies on the possession of a unique device (usually a smartphone) that has the “key” to access a site.
 Biometrics (which use human-unique characteristics such as fingerprints) are becoming more common on standard consumer devices.